 As Dasturji Firouzgary has stated above, Hamaazor-e-Dahmaan or Aafrin-e-Rapithwan is highly soul and bodily spirits enhancing.
 It starts with the shortened version of Aafrin-e-Ardaafravash, followed by 7 verses for our seven Ameshaa Spentaas.
-Today we will present the first 2 Ameshhaa Spentaas verses, followed by the other five in the next two weeklies.
+In our last weekly - WZSE #237, we covered first four verses of this Aafrin which included Daadaar Ahura Mazda and Bahman Ameshaa Spentaas.
+Today we will present the next 3 Ameshhaa Spentaas verses, followed by the last two in the next weekly - WZSE #239.

-So, here is the first 4 verses of Hamaazor-e-Dahmaan or Aafrin-e-Rapithwan:
+So, here is the three verses - Verses 5 - 7 of Hamaazor-e-Dahmaan or Aafrin-e-Rapithwan:

-Hamaazor-e-Dahmaan or Aafrin-e-Rapithwan - Verses 1 - 4:
+Hamaazor-e-Dahmaan or Aafrin-e-Rapithwan - Verses 5 - 7:

-(Please hear the attached .mp3 file)

-(I want to apologize to our Iranian Humdins for my Parsi pronunciations)
+(Please hear the attached .mp3 file) (I want to apologize to our Iranian Humdins for my Parsi pronunciations)